abchate/devops-todo-app/README.md

 npm test
 ```

-The backend will be available at http://localhost:9090.
+The backend will be available at http://localhost:5000 (or http://localhost:9090 when running with Docker).

 ### Frontend